Zulfiraa/Office-Supplies-Sales-Analyst/README.md

 - List top 10 cities have the highest sales?
 - Which segment contributes the most?
 - Which shipping method is most frequently used?
+## Tools Used
+- Microsoft Excel
+- Tableau
+- GitHub
+## Process
+- Verify data for any missing values and anomalies, and sort out the same
+- Made sure data is consistent and clean with respect to data type, data format, and values used
+- Created Pivot tables according to the question asked
+- Merge all pivot tables into one dashboard and apply slicer to make dynamic